jotafeldmann/dra-dual-reference-array/README.md

 - Set/Get a object´s property in the Array form;
 - When a Array got it value from another array, it portion of memory is a link to the another array.
 So, when its value change, the other array´s value change too;
-- BONUS: it´s keep the integrity length of the Array.
+- Bonus: it´s keep the integrity length of the Array.
--

 ## TODO

 - Error throwing;